Investing in marketing is vital to the success of your law firm — but there is a difference between investing and wasting money.

 Take this example from Nelson Tyrone of the Tyrone Birth Injury Lawyers.
 He speaks directly from his heart and shows just how deeply he understands what his clients are going through.
 His real experiences and opinions create better connections with his clients than any script ever could.

 Pro tip: to create better content for editors to work with, speak succinctly and in complete sentences.
 This allows editors to choose the best soundbites and blend them to create cohesive, convincing content in post-production.

 3. Testimonials Are King

-But, earned media has to feel authentic to inspire trust.
-If it feels fake or canned, it won’t drive optimal results.
+However, client testimonials have to be done right in order to be effective.
+Earned media must feel authentic to inspire trust.
+If it feels fake, it won’t drive optimal results.

 Not surprisingly, very few clients are skilled actors.
 You shouldn’t expect your clients to be theater buffs who can recite scripts like seasoned pros.
 You don’t want that, anyway — hiring actors to pose as clients for a testimonial is never a good idea, either.
 Potential clients will easily sniff out a fake testimonial, making it a waste of money.

 Instead, you want real clients that you have helped.
 They will have genuine and impactful stories to tell.
 They might stumble, and you might need a few takes, but their emotion is powerful and you can rest assured knowing that you really made a difference in their lives.

 When filming a client interview, treat it like a real conversation that just happens to be on camera.
 This helps your clients relax, which produces better soundbites and quotes to use for your video content.
 Ultimately, when clients are able to tell their authentic stories, they will be far more relatable than any actor you could hire.